VIDEO FEVER 2020

 Zoom opening reception for VIDEO FEVER and THE SCREEN IS A MIRROR held on Saturday, 30 MAY 2020, 6:30PM.
 For details, email firstname.lastname@example.org

 Video Fever is Trinity Square’s annual showcase of cutting-edge video works produced by student artists.
-Selected by a jury composed of Trinity Square Video’s Programming Committee and guest juror Letticia Cosbert, this showcase provides a glimpse of what is on the horizon of video-based practices in contemporary art.
+Selected by a jury composed of Trinity Square Video’s and Vtape’s Staff and Programming Committee, this showcase provides a glimpse of what is on the horizon of video-based practices in contemporary art.

 As part of Video Fever, Trinity Square hosts the Bachelors’ Commission, a summer-long production residency awarded to selected submitting artists to access our facilities, equipment and expertise for the creation of new works.
 We will be announcing this year’s recipients after the online screening.

 This year’s jury members included Deirdre Logue, Emily Fitzpatrick, Karina Iskandarsjah, Sahar Te, Ella Tetrault, Beau Gomez, and Miriam Arbus.

 1) Qirou Yang, How to be Satiated in the Dark (3:10)